Lionel Martin

-Lionel Walker Birch Martin (1878 – 21 October 1945) was an English businessman who co-founded the company that became Aston Martin.
+Lionel Walker Birch Martin (15 March 1878 – 21 October 1945) was an English businessman who co-founded the company that became Aston Martin.

 Early life

 He was born at Nansladron at Pentewan near St Austell in Cornwall, and was an only child.
 His father was Edward Martin (born in 1843), the owner of Martin Brothers China Clay Merchants in St Austell, who lived at Treverbyn, and who also owned the Lee Moor porcelain factory in Plympton.
 Martin Brothers, founded in 1837, became part of English China Clays.

-His mother was Elizabeth Emily Birch (born in 1851 in Manchester), who had also been married previously to Walter Braithwaite who died, and she came from Salford, and her family were wealthy chalk and lime merchants; her father was William Singleton Birch, who had founded Singleton Birch, later run by his uncle Thomas Birch.
+His mother was Elizabeth Emily Birch (born in 1851 in Salford), she had previously been married to Walter Braithwaite who died; her father was William Singleton Birch, who had founded chalk and lime merchants, Singleton Birch, later run by his uncle Thomas Birch.
 His parents had married on 26 April 1877 at Lillington, Warwickshire; he was baptised on 20 May 1878 at Lillington church.
 He grew up in Knightsbridge.

 In 1891 he went to Eton College.
-In 1897 he went to Brasenose College, Oxford, where he was an enthusiast member of the Oxford University Bicycle Club, then joined the Bath Road Club.
-In 1900 he went to Marcon's Hall, also known as Charsley's Hall, run by Charles Abdy Marcon.
+In 1897 he went to Brasenose College, Oxford, where he was an enthusiast member of the Oxford University Bicycle Club, then joined the Bath Road Club (BRC) In 1900 he went to Marcon's Hall, also known as Charsley's Hall, run by Charles Abdy Marcon.
 He graduated with a BA in 1902.

+Cycling

+At university his tandem partner in 1901 was Henry Curtis-Bennett, where they tried to set records in September 1901.
+He rode with the BRC in 1902.
+On Wednesday 27 August he left Land's End at 7.06am and rode to London, getting to Hyde Park Corner at 5.22am, completing the immense journey in 22 hours and 16 minutes, much faster than the previous record of 25 hours and 25 minutes.
+The current record for cycling Land's End to John o' Groats is nine days.
+He rode the distance on an Imperial Rover.

+On Saturday 11 April 1903 at 7am, he rode from Edinburgh post office and arrived at York post office at 7.17pm, in 12 hours 17 minutes, shortening the record by 43 minutes, for a tandem bicycle (a Swift Royal), with Thomas Vade-Walpole (1879–1915), who was part the Walpole family of Norfolk; Thomas's brother Horatio would also be killed in 1918; Horatio (1881–1918) was the grandfather of Robert Walpole, 10th Baron Walpole, the father of diplomat Alice Walpole.
+This record was beaten by 42 minutes on Friday 7 July 1905 by Knipe and Irving.

+He gave up cycling in 1904, but returned to the sport in 1910, due to his driving ban.
+On Monday 27 June 1910, he attempted the Edinburgh to York record again, but faced a strong head wind, so after 149 miles and 11 hours, he finished in Northallerton.
+He now cycled with Robert Bamford and together formed a sales business in December 1912.